Spoorthi-KL/Spoorthi-KL/README.md

 ## Hi there 👋

+I'm Spoorthi currently pursuing my Master's in AI at BTU Cottbus.

+I work on Machine Learning, NLP, and Deep Learning, with a focus on LLMs, RAG, and real-world applications.

+This space is where I share what I build and learn 🚀

 <!--
 **Spoorthi-KL/Spoorthi-KL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.